qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 }
 ```

-With these few changes we have converted our desktop image viewer to a mobile friendly version.
+With these few changes we have converted our desktop image viewer to a mobile-friendly version.

 ## A Shared Codebase

 In the past two sections we have looked at an image viewer developed for desktop use and then adapted it to mobile.

 Looking at the code base, much of the code is still shared.
 The parts that are shared are mostly associated with the document of the application, i.e. the image.
-The changes has affected individual interaction patterns of desktop and mobile respectively.
+The changes have accounted for the different interaction patterns of desktop and mobile, respectively.
 Naturally, we would want to unify these code bases.
 QML supports this through the use of *file selectors*.

 A file selector lets us replace individual files based on which selectors are active.
 The Qt documentation maintains a list of selectors in the documentation for the `QFileSelector` class ([link](https://doc.qt.io/qt-5/qfileselector.html)).
-In our case we will make the desktop version the default and replace selected files when the *android* selector is encountered.
-During the development you can set the environment variable `QT_FILE_SELECTORS` to `android` to simulate this.
+In our case, we will make the desktop version the default and replace selected files when the *android* selector is encountered.
+During development you can set the environment variable `QT_FILE_SELECTORS` to `android` to simulate this.

 ::: tip File Selector
-The file selector works by replacing files with an alternative when a *selector* is present.
+File selectors work by replacing files with an alternative when a *selector* is present.

-By creating a directory named `+selector`, where `selector` represents the name of a selector, in parallel to the files that you want to replace, you can then place files with the same name as the file you want to replace inside the directory.
+By creating a directory named `+selector` (where `selector` represents the name of a selector) in the same directory as the files that you want to replace, you can then place files with the same name as the file you want to replace inside the directory.
 When the selector is present, the file in the directory will be picked instead of the original file.

-The selectors are based on the platform, e.g. android, ios, osx, linux, qnx, and so on.
+The selectors are based on the platform: e.g. android, ios, osx, linux, qnx, and so on.
 They can also include the name of the Linux distribution used (if identified), e.g. debian, ubuntu, fedora.
 Finally, they also include the locale, e.g. en_US, sv_SE, etc.

-It is also possible to add your own, custom, selectors.
+It is also possible to add your own custom selectors.
 :::

 The first step to do this change is to isolate the shared code.
-We do this by creating the `ImageViewerWindow` element which will be used instead of the `ApplicationWindow` for both our variants.
+We do this by creating the `ImageViewerWindow` element which will be used instead of the `ApplicationWindow` for both of our variants.
 This will consist of the dialogs, the `Image` element and the background.
 In order to make the open methods of the dialogs available to the platform specific code, we need to expose them through the functions `openFileDialog` and `openAboutDialog`.

 ```qml
 import QtQuick